nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/redirects-and-rewrites.md

 ## RequestRedirect example

-This example demonstrates how to redirect the traffic to a new location for a tea and soda applications.
-We'll examine how request redirects works using the `RequestRedirect` filter by creating four HTTPRoutes: two for redirecting requests to a new location and other two to define the destination location blocks for the redirected traffic.
+This example demonstrates how to redirect the traffic to a new location for the tea and soda applications, using `RequestRedirect` filters.

 ---